Nationals vs. Mets Player Props Betting Odds

 Garcia Stats

-- Garcia has five doubles, a triple, three home runs, 10 walks and 16 RBI (32 total hits).
-He has swiped two bases.
+- Garcia has 35 hits with five doubles, a triple, three home runs, 10 walks and 16 RBI.
+He's also stolen two bases.

 Garcia Recent Games